 - · Repair of heating system

 - Loan of auxiliary heater

-- Repair of gas or other fuel lines
+- Repair or replacement of gas or fuel lines

 - Replacement of un-repairable heating systems

 - Repair of hot water heating system

 - Heating system pipe thawing service

 - Repair of broken windows

 - Provide blankets

-The purchase of a new heating system is only allowable if documentation is provided that the heating system cannot be repaired, or repairs will correct the problem only temporarily.
+The purchase of a new heating system is only allowable if documentation is provided that the heating system cannot be cost-effectively repaired, or repairs will correct the problem only temporarily.
 Heating System repairs and replacements should be conducted according to the manufacturer's instructions for the heating system.
-The repair of a water heating system, including repair of water pumps and accessories, is only allowable if the system is essential for producing home heat.
+The repair of a water heating system, including repair of water pumps and accessories, is only allowable if the system is essential for producing home heat, or if the hot water system is affected by the required heating system repair or replacement.
 If excavation which would be considered to be the client's responsibility is needed in the repair or installation of gas or fuel lines, it is an allowable expense as long as the expense is reasonable.
 The utility company should be contacted to confirm the responsibility of gas or fuel line repair or installation.
 The repair of broken windows is only allowable if the heating system is also being repaired or replaced.